TULiberalArts/Italian/pages/next-stops.md

 layout: page
 ---

-## Heading
-We help connect students with internship and job  opportunities, as well as placement in prestigious master’s and PhD programs

-## Our students have secured internships with:
-- Congresswoman Allyson Schwartz
-- Philadelphia Magazine
-- The Please Touch Museum
-- American Lung Association
+Our students have gone onto further graduate study in  Italian, as well as internship positions at the Consulate General of Italy.
+They also frequently enter the fields of law, science, communications and education.

-## Recently, our alumni have secured coveted positions with the following employers:
+Among other landings, our recent alumni have secured the following job placements:

-- Patient access representative at St. Luke’s University Health Network
-- Digital media coordinator at Love Beets
-- Therapeutic staff support at Foundations Behavioral Health
-- Teen education coordinator at Kingsbridge Heights Community Center
+- Italian Language Program Coordinator, The University of Pennsylvania
+- Associate Project Manager, Clean Energy Associates
+- Executive Assistant, Filitalia International Organization
+- Protocol Administrator, GOG (Gynecologic Oncology Group)
+- Marketing Communication Specialist, Educere LLC
+- Scholarship Coordinator, Janet Logan Daily Foundation